 - The number of BBL or IPL treatments needed per patient varies in both cases.
 By speaking to a trained practitioner who specialises in photorejuvenation treatments, you can build a relevant multi-session treatment plan that targets your specific issues and needs.

 - The duration of benefits a series of BBL and IPL skin rejuvenation treatments are long-lasting.
-Both can achieve results that last anywhere from six to twelve months, depending on each patient’s skin condition.
+Both can achieve results that last anywhere from six to twelve months, depending on each patient’s skin type and condition.

 IPL vs BBL: How do they work?